MicrosoftDocs/cpp-docs/docs/mfc/reference/cwinformsview-class.md

  Casts a type as a pointer to a Windows Forms control.

 ```
 operator System::Windows::Forms::Control^() const;
 ```

 ### Remarks
- This operator allows you to pass a `CWinFormsView` view to functions that accept a pointer to a Windows Forms control of type <xref:System.Windows.Forms.ControlqualifyHint%3DTrue%26autoUpgrade%3DTrue>.
+ This operator allows you to pass a `CWinFormsView` view to functions that accept a pointer to a Windows Forms control of type <xref:System.Windows.Forms.Control>.

 ### Example
   See [CWinFormsView::GetControl](#getcontrol).